focus-editor/focus/LOG.md

     - Review and cleanup code
     - Put the open editors at the top
     - Implement fuzzy searching with letter highlighting etc
-    - Input:
-        - Select by mouse
-        - Select words by ctrl+D
-        - Fix the weird doubling of characters when pasted a newline

 - When there are several cursors where some of them are above the viewport, hitting enter will shift everything down and will jerk briefly, which is annoying